gevhaz/hugo-theme-notrack/README.md

 ```

 If you want to show the latest posts from your blog at the bottom of the
-home page, set `showBlogLatest` to true in your site config.
+home page, set `showBlogLatest` to true in your site `config`.
 You may
 also want to change the number of posts shown (default: 3) and the
 heading above it (default "Latest from the blog") In config.yaml, it
 would look like this: